[Rev. 5/4/2013 2:50:05 PM]

 2. If the Board imposes an administrative fine on a licensee for a violation of subsection 1, the amount of the fine will be at least $500 for a first violation and at least $1,000 for a second or subsequent violation, but will not exceed $10,000 for each violation.

-1. Each person licensed as a nursing facility administrator or an administrator of a residential facility for groups shall conspicuously display the person’s original license in a public place within the facility of which he or she is the administrator of record.
+1. Each person licensed as a nursing facility administrator, administrator of a residential facility for groups or health services executive shall conspicuously display the person’s original license showing the person is the facility’s administrator of record in a public place within the facility of which he or she is the administrator of record.

 2. If the Board imposes an administrative fine on a licensee for a violation of subsection 1, the amount of the fine will be at least $250 for a first violation and at least $500 for a second or subsequent violation, but will not exceed $10,000 for each violation.

 NAC 654.210 Grounds for disciplinary action, denial of license or refusal to renew license.
-(NRS 654.110) In addition to the reasons set forth in NRS 654.190, the Board may bring disciplinary action against a licensee or deny the issuance of or refuse to renew a license as a nursing facility administrator or an administrator of a residential facility for groups if, after notice and hearing, the Board finds that the applicant or licensee:
+(NRS 654.110, 654.190) In addition to the reasons set forth in NRS 654.190, the Board may bring disciplinary action against a licensee or deny the issuance of or refuse to renew a license as a nursing facility administrator, administrator of a residential facility for groups or health services executive if the Board finds that the applicant or licensee:

 1. Is guilty of fraud or deceit in procuring or attempting to procure a license pursuant to this chapter.